Azure-Samples/ms-identity-blazor-server/WebApp-your-API/B2C/README-Incremental.md

 ## Overview

-In the second chapter, we extend our ASP.NET Core Blazor Server application to call a downstream ASP.NET Core Web API that is secured using Azure AD B2C.
+In the second chapter, we extend our ASP.NET Core Blazor Server application to call a downstream ASP.NET Core web API that is secured using Azure AD B2C.

 ## Scenario

 Continuing from  the [previous chapter](../../WebApp-OIDC/B2C/README.md) of the tutorial, this chapter adds the following steps:

-1. Secure an ASP.NET Core Web API with the Microsoft identity platform.
+1. Secure an ASP.NET Core web API with the Microsoft identity platform.
 1. The client application acquires an [Access Token](https://aka.ms/access-tokens) for the Web API.
 1. The **Access Token** is used as a *bearer* token to authorize the user to call the Web API.